jochenalt/Pentapod-Design/docs/Kinematics.md

+# Kinematics

 Kinematics is about computation of the toe’s point out of the joint angles and vice versa.
 First is simple, latter is tricky.
+Then, 5 legs are arranged around the body.
+The according kinematics are shown in the last chapter.
-The coordinate systems are illustrated as follows, such that we can derive the Denavit Hardenberg.
+The coordinate systems are illustrated as follows, tro properly derived the  Denavit Hardenberg transformation.

 <img width="400px" src="../images/image003.png"/>